eggfly/pico-mac-nano/README.md

 The 3D_model directory contains the .stl files for the three components of the Macintosh 128K case (front housing, rear housing and reset/boot select button actuator).

 All parts used in pico-mac-nano can be ordered on [1bitrainbow.com](https://www.1bitrainbow.com/parts-store.php?cPath=972_973).
 This includes the 3D printed case, the fully assembled custom PCB and the Pico Zero (pre-flashed with the latest pico-mac-nano firmware).
-You can even order a fully assembled pico-mac-nano or the collectors edition so you can be as hands-on or hands-off as you want to the building of
+You can even order a fully assembled pico-mac-nano or the collectors edition so you can be as hands-on or hands-off as you want.

 Below is a modified version of [evansm7](https://github.com/evansm7) original readme from pico-mac v0.21 minus the Hardware Construction section since this variant uses a custom PCB so there is no construction to be done.